 The 20-month Leadership Executive MBA (LEMBA) takes place over six quarters (two academic years).
-Tuition is $16,500 per quarter and is billed in six quarterly installments.
-The quarterly cost remains the same over the course of the program.
+Tuition for the 2020 incoming class, which is locked for the duration of the program, is $17,000 per quarter and is billed in six quarterly installments.

 This cost includes tuition, fees, textbooks and course materials, meals and lodging at residential sessions, continental breakfasts and lunches on class days, and food and refreshments at various hosted events.
 On-campus parking and graduation regalia are not included in tuition.